jesuswasrasta/jesuswasrasta.github.io/_pages/about.md

 Mostly of what he learned comes from his fellows and colleagues, which incites him reading books, attend to inspiring conference like [XP Conf](https://www.agilealliance.org/xp2018){:target="_blank"}, [Italian Agile Days](http://www.agileday.it/){:target="_blank"}, [Codemotion](http://it.codemotionworld.com/){:target="_blank"}, other that helping his growth working on the same code with him.

-All the energy he spend comes from his wife, Maria, and their newborn kid, Giovanni.
+All the energy he spend comes from his wife, Maria :woman:, and their newborn kid, Giovanni :baby:.